KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to open a system mutex or semaphore that does not exist.

-    throw [System.Threading.WaitHandleCannotBeOpenedException]::New("an attempt is made to open a system mutex or semaphore that does not exist.")
+    throw [System.Threading.WaitHandleCannotBeOpenedException]::New('an attempt is made to open a system mutex or semaphore that does not exist.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.WaitHandleCannotBeOpenedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.WaitHandleCannotBeOpenedException.aspx)